edmundsj/stubble/README.md

 python3 -m stubble --template my_file.cpp --replacements replacements.json
 ```

-By default, stubble produces code in a `generated` folder in the same location as it is in invoked.
+By default, stubble produces code in a `generated` folder in the same location as it is in invoked, but this can be
+overriden using the `--output-dir` option.